shiHisham/K8s-lab/Practice4_K8s_Ingress/readme.md

 ---

 ## 📸 Screenshots (optional)
-Add browser screenshots showing `hello.local` and `world.local` work
+Include screenshots of browser responses to `http://hello.local` and `http://world.local` if you'd like.